There Are No Qualified Leads Without Qualified Decisions.

 1) “Qualified” becomes a demographic profile.

-Investor vs end-user.
-Local vs overseas.
 Age.
 Income bracket.
 Language.

 Those are static descriptors—not buying decisions.

-Marketing “gets leads.”
+Marketing “generates leads.”

 Sales “converts leads.”